BILLS INTRODUCED AND CONSIDERED

 Three Migrants Die in Federal Immigration Custody; CBP Unveils Plan to Improve Medical Screenings of Children

 Over the course of nine days in late December 2019, three migrants died while in federal immigration custody.
-On December 21, a Nigerian man died from an apparent suicide in Immigration and Customs Enforcement (ICE) custody in Maryland on December 21.
+On December 21, a Nigerian man died from an apparent suicide in Immigration and Customs Enforcement (ICE) custody in Maryland.
 Four days later on December 25, a Congolese woman died from a preexisting medical condition while in Customs and Border Patrol (CBP) custody in South Texas, after having been cleared for overnight detention.
 Four days later on December 29, a French man died from a medical condition while in ICE detention in New Mexico.

 On December 31, CBP released a long-awaited plan to increase and improve medical screenings for children in federal immigration custody.
 The plan, which would not have applied to any of the three adults who died in custody, was criticized by doctors as “bare bones” and “beyond disappointing.”